verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Echoes of a moment that never fades
 - [ ] A daydream painted in soft hues
 - [ ] If silence had a colour, it would look like this
+- [ ] The melody of a distant past